STEP Programs

 The STEM Transition and Retention (START) program provides first- and second-year students with mentorship from graduate students, postdoctoral fellows, and faculty around research engagement, research careers, and STEM success.
 START offers an academic-year mentoring program as well as summer research fellowships.
 Learn more.

-• Inclusive curricula: Conducting faculty-led assessment and revisions of introductory STEM courses.
+- Enhanced curricula, conducting faculty-led assessment and revisions of introductory STEM courses.

 HHMI Driving Change

 The Howard Hughes Medical Institute Driving Change program aims to effect genuine and lasting culture change on campuses so all students can excel in STEM and pursue graduate study and successful careers in STEM fields.
-The program develops activities that support student success in STEM, creates a more inclusive STEM learning environment, and convenes a learning community of Driving Change institutions.
+The program develops activities that support student success in STEM, creates a more expansive STEM learning environment, and convenes a learning community of Driving Change institutions.

 Driving Change at Vanderbilt